Burgher (Church history): Legacy

 In 1820, many of the Burgher and Anti-Burgher congregations united into one denomination.
 Some churches did not wish to unite and went on to form a separate denomination.

 In 1842, the General Assembly of the Church of Scotland wrote to the newly-crowned Queen Victoria and urged the end of patronage.
 That did not happen and several ministers went on to form the Free Kirk.

-Patronage was finally abolished by Parliament in 1874, after 300 years.
+Patronage was finally abolished by Parliament in 1874.